sleepyfran/maby/README.md

 ## ⬇️ Where can I get it?

-Currently the app is waiting for public release approval, once done there'll be a TestFlight URL over here.
-In the meantime you can either compile it yourself following the steps above or contact me personally so that I can add you to the invitation list 🙂
+Currently the app is still in beta phase and only available through TestFlight, but you can access the beta through [this link](https://testflight.apple.com/join/dut6FQhY).

 ## 😀 Contributions/feedback